vim-advent-calendar/ideas/topics.md

 ...

-The power of vims built-in lists
+The power of vim's built-in lists
 -----------------------------------------------------------------------
 CLAIMED BY: